 Step 8 – Be certain of your decision

 When you buy a lifetime annuity, you’ll have an initial cooling off period, usually 30 days.
 After this time, you cannot change your mind or cash in your annuity if you decide an annuity is not right for you.
-You should consider taking advantage of your ‘right to guidance’ at retirement via the Government’s Pension Wise service.
+You should consider taking advantage of your ‘right to guidance’ when accessing your pension pot via Pension Wise, a government service from MoneyHelper.

-Through the Pension Wise service, you can arrange a free appointment, either face-to-face or over the phone (0800 138 3944) and a pension specialist will talk you through your options.
-This guidance is free, impartial and available to anyone over 50 years old with a personal or workplace pension.
+Through the Pension Wise service, you can arrange a free appointment, either face-to-face or over the phone and a pension specialist will talk you through your options.
+This guidance is free, impartial, and available to anyone over 50 years old with a personal or workplace pension.

 Bear in mind, Pension Wise will provide general guidance and not financial advice tailored to your specific needs.
 For personal recommendations based on your individual circumstances, you may wish to seek advice from an individual financial adviser.